Rcmade/GlowCart/README.md

 │  ├─ RegisterScreen.tsx
 │  ├─ HomeScreen.tsx
 │  └─ ProductDetailsScreen.tsx
+└─ assets/
-assets/ # README images you already have
+   └─ screenshots/          # README images you already have

+assets/              # screenshots used in README
 ```

 ---